spheronFdn/sdk/packages/cli/README.md

 <h3>spheron create-dapp</h3>
 <p>Use <code>spheron create-dapp</code> to create a template project that will easily be deployed on Spheron later. </p>
 <pre><code>spheron create-dapp</code></pre>
-This will open up a promter that will allow you to select what kind of a template you want to create.
+This will open up a prompter that will allow you to select what kind of a template you want to create.

 <code>spheron init --protocol {protocol} [--project {project_name}] [--path {path}] [--framework {framework}]]</code>